julienmn/mpv-music-wrapper/README.md

 ```

 ## Cover selection details
+- Where it searches:
+  - Track folder and its subfolders.
+  - Embedded art (extracted to PNG).
-- It gathers images from the track’s folder (and subfolders) plus embedded art; with `--library` in multi-disc layouts it also checks the album’s top folder.
+  - With `--library` in album mode for multi-disc layouts: also the album’s top folder.
+- Tokens and keywords:
+  - Preferred keywords: `cover`, `front`, `folder` (change via `PREFERRED_IMAGE_KEYWORDS`).
-- Front-ish images win first: preferred keywords (`cover`, `front`, `folder` by default; tweak `PREFERRED_IMAGE_KEYWORDS`) or filenames that share album-name words without “non-front” terms (`back`, `tray`, `cd`, `disc`, `inlay`, `inlet`, `booklet`, `book`, `spine`, `rear`, `inside`).
-Album-name matching ignores junk tokens (pure numbers, very short tokens, audio extensions).
+  - Non-front words: `back`, `tray`, `cd`, `disc`, `inlay`, `inlet`, `booklet`, `book`, `spine`, `rear`, `inside`, `tracklisting`.
-- Next come album-named files that do contain one of those “non-front” terms.
+  - Album-name tokens: album folder name is normalized (lowercase, punctuation stripped) and drops audio extensions, pure numbers, and very short tokens.
+Image basenames are normalized the same way; shared tokens give an album-name score.
+- Buckets (priority order):
+  1) Front-ish: has a preferred keyword, or has album-name tokens with no non-front words.
+  2) Album-named with non-front words.
+  3) Everything else.
+- Picking inside a bucket:
-- Everything else is last.
-Within a bucket, scope matters (disc/embedded > album-root > other, with an area override threshold), then resolution/size, then name-based tie-breakers.
-Album-name token count breaks ties inside the album-named bucket, and a much higher-resolution album-named image (with no non-front terms) can beat a small keyworded image when within the area threshold (`AREA_THRESHOLD_PCT`, default 75%).
+  - Scope: disc/embedded > album-root > other, with an area override (`AREA_THRESHOLD_PCT`, default 75%).
+  - Then resolution/area, then keyword index, then file size, then filename.
+Album-name token count breaks ties inside album-named buckets.
+- Overrides:
+  - A high-res album-named image (no non-front words) can beat a much smaller keyworded image if its area is within `AREA_THRESHOLD_PCT`.
+  - Between keyworded images of similar size, one with non-front words loses to one without them (uses the same area threshold).
-- Embedded art is extracted and compared like any other image; if it loses, it’s removed from the temp audio copy.
-The winner is exposed as `cover.png` in the temp dir.
-Keyworded disc-folder images still beat parent images.
+- Embedded art: extracted and compared like externals; if it loses, it’s removed.
+The winner is exposed as `cover.png` in the track’s temp dir, and embedded art is stripped from the temp audio copy so mpv only sees `cover.png`.

 ## Random algorithm
 - Current random mode is `full-library`.
 Libraries with <50 albums shuffle all tracks once (uniform, no replacement).